Holding public talks

 Speaker

 Match your speaker’s profile carefully to the audience, and align your planning and expectations to match.
 Many speakers that are well known in a field or niche topic can bring together a small but very dedicated audience.
-Higher profile speakers can often attract larger, but more diffuse and opportunistic, audiences.
+Higher profile speakers can attract larger but more diffuse audiences.

 Delve into potential speakers' engagement history -- their track record is a valuable guide that can inform your planning.